dcaribou/transfermarkt-scraper/README.md

 ![docker build status](https://github.com/dcaribou/transfermarkt-scraper/workflows/Dockerhub%20Image/badge.svg)
 # transfermarkt-scraper

 A web scraper for collecting data from [Transfermarkt](https://www.transfermarkt.co.uk/) website.
 It recurses into the Transfermarkt hierarchy to find leagues, clubs, players and [appearances satistics](https://www.transfermarkt.co.uk/diogo-jota/leistungsdatendetails/spieler/340950/saison/2020/verein/0/liga/0/wettbewerb/GB1/pos/0/trainer_id/0/plus/1), and extracts them as JSON objects.

 `(root) |> Confederations |> Leagues |> Clubs |> (Players, Games) |> Appearances`

-The scraper can be used to discover and refresh these entities separately.
+The scraper can be used to discover and refresh each one of these entities separately.

 ## run
 This is a [scrapy](https://scrapy.org/) project, so it needs to be run with the